zerotier/docs/docs/packages/snap.md

 ```

 This can safely be ignored.
 This is unrelated to the ZeroTier snap package.
 See this [Snapcraft forum post](https://forum.snapcraft.io/t/ld-so-error-on-debian-on-raspberry-pi/13887) for more context.

+## Special Thanks

+Special thanks goes to the open source community for initially developing and maintaining this package.